damianhakert/damianhakert.github.io/source/handbook/hiring/index.html.md

 1. [Indeed Prime](http://www.indeed.com/) (Primarily used for non-engineering roles)

 ### Sourcing for Open Positions
 *On difficult or hard-to-fill positions, the recruiting team will use available tools to source for additional candidates.
-Please communicate with the recruiting team if sourcing is needed for a strategic, specialized or difficult to fill position.
+Please communicate with the recruiting team if sourcing is needed for a strategic, specialized, or difficult to fill position.

 ## Hiring Process